mutationpp/Mutationpp/docs/input_files.md

 **Species Order** <br>

-A list of species may not be represented internally in Mutation++ in the order they are specified in the species list descriptor.
+A list of species __may not be__ represented internally in Mutation++ in the same order they are specified in the species list descriptor.
 Mutation++ places the species in an order which makes indexing the species the most convenient.
 In general, the following steps are taken to order the species:
--# if present, the electron is placed at the beginning of the list -# gas species are placed in front of condensed phase species -# if electronic states are specified for any species, they are expanded in place -# finally, species take the order given in the [list descriptor](@ref species_list)
+1. if present, the electron is placed at the beginning of the list
+2. gas species are placed in front of condensed phase species
+3. if electronic states are specified for any species, they are expanded in place
+4. finally, species take the order given in the [list descriptor](#species-list-descriptor)

 A good way to see how the species are actually ordered in Mutation++ is to check the mixture with the [checkmix](checkmix.md) program.